lnferris/ocean_data_tools/paper/paper.md

 scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
 The source code for ``Gala`` has been archived to Zenodo with the linked DOI: [@zenodo]

-# Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.

 # References